-Further Food has been running free 7-day sugar detox challenges for several years; helping thousands of people cut out sugar and improve their overall health.
-Both during the detox and after, we understand how difficult it can be to cut out sugar, and figuring out the sugar detox do’s and don’ts especially when it comes to what you can and cannot eat.
+Further Food has helped thousands of people cut out sugar and improve their overall health.
+We understand how difficult it can be to cut out sugar, and figuring out the sugar detox do’s and don’ts, especially when it comes to what you can and cannot eat.
 As we all know, sugar is in so many foods and there are so many types of sugar!
 Here, we’ve compiled all your questions on how, why and what you should eat, and Registered Dietitian and Further Food Sugar Detox Expert, Mary Opfer answers them all.
 Learn about sugar, how it affects your body, and all the sugar detox do’s and don’ts when doing the challenge.

 Why do we need to cut out sugar?

 Scientifically speaking, sugar is a simple carbohydrate that the body converts to glucose and uses for energy.
 The problem arises when we eat too much sugar, whatever the source.
 Our bodies store this extra sugar as fat, leading to weight gain, obesity, and many chronic diseases including heart disease and diabetes.
 Additionally, sugar is highly addictive, so the more sugar we eat, the more sugar we want, leading to a vicious cycle that ends up in poor health.